 Upon graduation, students are equipped with a diverse portfolio of professional work and the confidence to compete for any number of jobs ranging from editors, reporters, photojournalists, researchers to copywriters, publicists, communication specialists, lobbyists, video bloggers and more at public, private and non-profit organizations around the world.

-The undergraduate program offers a Bachelors of Science degree in Communication with specializations in Advertising and Public Relations and a Bachelors of Arts degree in Communication Arts.
+The undergraduate program offers a Bachelors of Science degree in Communication with a specialization in Public Relations, Advertising and Applied Communications and a Bachelors of Arts degree in Communication Arts.

 In today’s global environment, effective communication skills have a significant impact on career success.
 The Bachelor of Arts in Communication Arts is an in-demand major for those interested in pursuing careers as directors of communication in business, government, non-profit organizations or the arts.